 Find a flight

 Start your search with Skyscanner to find a flight to Allensworth.
-Note: The closest airport to Allensworth is Fresno.
+Note: The closest airport to Allensworth is Fresno (FAT).
 Larger airports are either in Northern or Southern California.

 Find a place to stay